Nagoya City Transportation Bureau

-The Nagoya City Transportation Bureau (名古屋市交通局, Nagoya-shi Kōtsūkyoku) is a municipal government agency responsible for public transport in Nagoya, Japan.
+The Nagoya City Transportation Bureau, officially the Transportation Bureau City of Nagoya (名古屋市交通局, Nagoya-shi Kōtsūkyoku) is a municipal government agency responsible for public transport in Nagoya, Japan.
 The organization operates subways and buses.
 It was founded in 1922, as an operator of Nagoya City Tram bought from Nagoya Electric Railroad, the current Nagoya Railroad.
 The bureau sells Manaca, replacing the older Tranpass system.